HelikarLab/candis/README.md

 	<img src=".github/sample.gif" height>
 </div>

-**candis** is an open source data mining suite (released under the [GNU General Public License v3](LICENSE)) for DNA microarrays that consists of a wide collection of tools you require, right from Data Extraction to Model Deployment. **candis** is built on top of the toolkit - [CancerDiscover](http://github.com/HelikarLab/CancerDiscover) written by the bioinformaticians at [HelikarLab](helikarlab.org).
+**candis** is an open source data mining suite (released under the [GNU General Public License v3](LICENSE)) for DNA microarrays that consists of a wide collection of tools you require, right from Data Extraction to Model Deployment.
+**candis** is written by the bioinformaticians at [HelikarLab](helikarlab.org).

 ***WARNING***: candis currently is still in `dev` mode and not production-ready yet.
 In case if you run across bugs or errors, raise an issue over [here](https://github.com/HelikarLab/candis/issues).